Matek0611/PospoliteView/index.md

 ## Home

-PospoLiteHTML is a simple HTML viewer engine fully made in Free Pascal.
+PospoLite View is a simple HTML viewer engine fully made in Free Pascal.

 ### Contents